neondatabase/website/content/docs/guides/autoscaling-guide.md

 The Autoscaling Graphs are available for select users and will be expanded to all paying users soon.
 </Admonition>

-From the Neon Console, you can view how your CPU and compute hour usage scales over time (last hour, day, and week).
+From the Neon Console, you can view how your vCPU and RAM usage scales over time (last hour, day, and week).
 From the **Branches** page, open the branch you want to inspect, then open the **Edit** modal for its compute endpoint.

 ![autoscaling graph example](/docs/guides/autoscaling_graphs_sample.png)